Theme: Research Management

 When to apply confidentiality agreements

-A confidentiality agreement is commonly applied when organizations or individuals explore potential business or research collaborations.
-This work might involve sensitive processes, particularly for evaluating commercially viable technologies.
-The agreements protect confidential information, such as trade secrets or proprietary research, from being disclosed or misused.
+Organisations or individuals typically use confidentiality agreements when exploring potential business or research collaborations.
+These arrangements often involve sensitive processes, especially when evaluating commercially viable technologies.
+The agreements ensure confidential information, including trade secrets or proprietary research, is not disclosed or misused.

-Employees are often required to sign non-disclosure agreements to safeguard their employer’s trade secrets.
-Furthermore, employment contracts may restrict the use of such information.
-In unavoidable cases of disclosure, the receiving party must maintain secrecy and avoid improper use.
-This might include using the information for unrelated projects without consent.
+Employers often require employees to sign non-disclosure agreements to protect trade secrets.
+Furthermore, employment contracts may limit how that information is used.
+In rare cases where disclosure is unavoidable, the receiving party must protect the information and avoid using it improperly.
+For example, they must not use it for unrelated projects without consent.

-A confidentiality agreement might include restrictions on disclosing or using confidential information.
-This might occur during or after a project, consultancy or employment.
-For instance, software developers at a company can be bound by an agreement to protect the source code from competitors.
-Non-disclosure agreements are also necessary when pitching inventions.
-They can also be applied when testing new products.
+A confidentiality agreement might enforce restrictions during or after a project, consultancy, or employment.
+For instance, software developers can be bound by such agreements to protect source code from competitors.
+Non-disclosure agreements are also essential when pitching inventions or testing new products.

 Confidentiality agreements: A case study